Non-linear magnons and exchange Hamiltonians of delafossite proximate quantum spin liquids: Experiments and Results

-Single-magnon NLSWT calculations did not capture the dispersive feature above 1~meV in Fig. \ref{flo:NLSWfit}(a).
-However, two-magnon continuum calculations (shown in the Supplemental Information \cite{SuppMat}) do capture this feature.
-The sharpness of this mode in an otherwise diffuse continuum arises from the two-dimensional nature of the system, such that the density of two-magnon states has a Van Hove singularities at an energies that depend on their total momentum.
+Single-magnon NLSWT calculations did not capture the KYbSe$_2$ dispersive feature above 1~meV in Fig. \ref{flo:NLSWfit}(a).
+However, two-magnon continuum calculations (shown in Appendix \ref{app:NonLinearSpinWaves}) do capture this feature.
+The sharpness of this mode in an otherwise diffuse continuum arises from the two-dimensional nature of the system, such that the density of two-magnon states has Van Hove singularities at energies that depend on their total momentum.
 These singularities are broadened by the finite experimental resolution, leading to a dispersive peak in the continuum scattering arising from the longitudinal spin structure factor, as was seen in YbCl$_3$~\cite{sala2021van}.